IMFINZI Concentrate for solution for infusion Ref.[8680] Active ingredients: Durvalumab

 Other immune-mediated adverse reactions

 Given the mechanism of action of IMFINZI or IMFINZI in combination with tremelimumab, other potential immune-mediated adverse reactions may occur.
-The following immune-related adverse reactions have been observed in patients treated with IMFINZI monotherapy or IMFINZI in combination with tremelimumab: myasthenia gravis, myelitis transverse, myositis, polymyositis, meningitis, encephalitis, Guillain-Barré syndrome, immune thrombocytopenia, immune-mediated arthritis, uveitis and cystitis noninfective (see section 4.8).
+The following immune-related adverse reactions have been observed in patients treated with IMFINZI monotherapy or IMFINZI in combination with tremelimumab: myasthenia gravis, myelitis transverse, myositis, polymyositis, rhabdomyolysis, meningitis, encephalitis, Guillain-Barré syndrome, immune thrombocytopenia, immune-mediated arthritis, uveitis and cystitis noninfective (see section 4.8).
 Patients should be monitored for signs and symptoms and managed as recommended in section 4.2.
 Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by taper for Grades 2-4.

 Infusion-related reactions